cybersamx/go-recipes/cookie/README.md

 ### Secure Field

-When the `Secure` field of a Cookie instance is set to `true`, we are tellomg the web browser that the cookie must be sent to the server over HTTPS.
+When the `Secure` field of a Cookie instance is set to `true`, we are telling the web browser that the cookie must be sent to the server over HTTPS.

 ### Domain Field